 A gazebo, pergola, or pavilion can make an inviting and memorable spot for your entire family.

 Outdoor Structure Summary

 Gazebos – A quiet sanctuary

 Pavilions – A space for hosting parties, barbeques, and large groups of people

 Gazebos, Pergolas, and Pavilions – Structures for having great times and making lasting memories outdoors with family and friends.

 Placement is a key factor to fully enjoying your outdoor structure.
 Take some time to walk around your property, and consider the following location spots while keeping in mind the purpose of your structure.

 Backyards offer a wide range of options.
 For some of you, deciding on the right location for your structure is as easy as walking out your back door and onto your patio.
 For others, you may need to do more hunting, and this can be part of the fun!

-Possible backyard structure locations:
+Possible outdoor structure locations:

 Placed on your patio or deck as an extension of this space